Samsung Galaxy S10 Series Didn't Perform Too Well in a Drop Test

-Samsung Galaxy S10 series has now gone through a drop test, and the three phones weren't able to survive the ordeal.
+Samsung Galaxy S10 Series has now gone through a drop test, and the three phones weren't able to survive the ordeal.
 All the three phones had shattered glass at the front and back in their first drop itself, and the Galaxy S10e was unusable thereafter.
 SquareTrade conducted this drop test, and made comparisons with the iPhone X lineup to show users how the new Samsung flagships stand up against each other and the iPhone counterparts as well.
 While the three phones clearly fail the drop test, they seem to have passed the bend and scratch test done by JerryRigEverything recently.
+Read on to find out how the three Galaxy S10 Series performed in the drop tests.

 SquareTrade conducted a drop test on all the three phones - the Samsung Galaxy S10, Samsung Galaxy S10+ and Samsung Galaxy S10e.
 It threw all the phones from a 6-feet height and found that all the three phones suffered glass damage.
 SquareTrade found that all three of the Galaxy S10 models are no match for concrete and crack on the first drop, just like the predecessor Galaxy S9 or even Apple's iPhone X model.
 Of all the three Galaxy S10 models, the Samsung Galaxy S10e was the least durable of all, and its screen malfunctioned and became unusable.
 Even the camera lens and flash stopped working on the back-side drop.